Need a vacation? Your boss might help you with that — but only if you work for the right company.

 - AFAR Media gives full-time workers 30 days of vacation time and a $2,000 stipend for travel.

-- Basecamp allows those who work for the company for at least a year to choose from more than a dozen different paid vacation packages.
+- Basecamp allows those who work for the company for at least a year to choose from 16 different paid vacation packages.
 These packages are valued at $4,000 to $5,000.

 - FullContact offers $7,500 per year for employees to travel.
-Even better, employees are asked not to work while on vacation.
+Even better, employees are told not to work while on vacation.

 - United Airlines gives employees discounted airline tickets and offers unlimited standby travel on any United flight.